target

 Lab

 Lab tests were completed by The Health Research Institute.
-The Health Research Institute was established in 2017,and it is a 501(c)3 non-profit laboratory which offers research, education and service.
+The Health Research Institute was established in 2017 and is a 501(c)3 non-profit laboratory which offers research, education, and service.
 It is a High Complexity CLIA Certified clinical laboratory and an ISO/IEC 17025: 2017 Accredited analytical laboratory.

 Pesticide Multiresidue Test